Nerja, Spain with kids,

 Since a week is about right for Nerja itself, the natural way to fill two weeks is to add 2–4 days in Madrid — fly in there first, soak up some city and culture, then head south to the coast to unwind.
 Madrid is genuinely enjoyable with kids: it’s built around grand plazas you can relax in, and there’s loads of outdoor, open-air dining where a bit of kid noise isn’t a problem.
 One honest caveat: it can be hot and busy, so do mornings and evenings and rest in the middle of the day.

-Pre-book any guided experiences through GetYourGuide (we price-check the same tours on Viator).
+Pre-book any guided experiences through GetYourGuide.
 With kids, walking straight in beats a queue every time.

 What landed — and what we’d skip